The Outlast Trials: Escape

-In the Amelia Escape Update, released on the 8th of April 2025, a sixth trial and ending were added.
-Amelia Collier - a vengeful Reagent who successfully escaped from the facility - contacts the Reagents, and orchestrates an escape plan by sending them through the corpse disposal train.
-After traversing the biohazard facility and having their equipment painfully removed, the Reagents escape into the Sinyala canyon, walking toward the sunset, before the closing credits are shown.
+In the Amelia Escape Update, released on April 8, 2025, a sixth trial and ending were added.
+Amelia Collier - a vengeful Reagent who successfully escaped from the facility - contacts the Reagents and orchestrates an escape plan by sending them through the corpse disposal train.
+After traversing the biohazard facility and having their equipment painfully removed, several Reagents escape into the Sinyala canyon, walking toward the sunset, before the closing credits are shown.
 This ending is no longer available as of the Project Relapse Update.

 Relapse

-The Project Relapse Update was released on the 22nd of April, 2025 and its storyline builds on that of the Amelia Escape Update: As punishment for the Reagents who have escaped the facility, Easterman suspends "Rebirth" and initiates "Project Relapse" to make Reagents more dependent on the therapy.
+The Project Relapse Update was released on April 22, 2025, and its storyline builds on that of the Amelia Escape Update: As punishment for the Reagents who have escaped the facility, Easterman suspends "Rebirth" and initiates "Project Relapse" to make Reagents more dependent on the therapy.
 Amelia was captured and chained up in the Sleep Room as a warning for any Reagents who attempt to escape.

 Diarchy

-The Season 4 update to the game, released on 14th of July, 2025, reintroduced the Rebirth trial, with the possibility of playing through it in co-operative mode as a new addition.
-This version plays out like a normal trial, but with further objectives that involve the player collecting boxes said to contain the Reagent´s personal records and tuning radios to hear code words.
-After completing the trial, the player will see a short scene of Dr. Easterman, then a film reel set in 1960s USA, which is accompanied by a voiceover that describes the Reagents as assassins, fanatically devoted to the Murkoff Corporation´s cause.
+The Season 4 update to the game, released on July 14, 2025, reintroduced the Rebirth trial, with the possibility of playing through it in co-operative mode as a new addition.
+This version plays out like a normal trial, but with further objectives that involve the player collecting boxes said to contain the Reagent's personal records and tuning radios to hear code words.

+After completing the trial, the player will see a short scene of Dr. Easterman repeating the code words, then a film reel set in 1960s USA, which is accompanied by a voiceover that describes the Reagents as assassins, fanatically devoted to the Murkoff Corporation's cause, believing that their goals are their own.
 Finally, the player is shown a newspaper, whose headline connects the Reagents to an assassination, or a politically significant accident.

 Invasion

-On 21st of October 2025, an additional mode titled Invasion was added to the game as part of Easterman's punishment for Reagents after attempting escape.
+On October 21, 2025, an additional mode titled Invasion was added to the game, forming an element of the overarching plot as Easterman's punishment for Reagents after attempting escape.
 In the mode, 1-4 players take control of Reagents, as in usual trials, and 1-4 players become "imposters".
-Imposters have the same appearance and cosmetics as Reagents in the trial and are tasked with eliminating all Reagents.
-The Reagents' goal remains the same in each trial.
+Imposters mimic the appearance and cosmetics of Reagents in the trial and are tasked with hurting them and impeding their progress.
+The Reagents' objectives remain the same in each trial.

 Development

-In December 2017, Outlast 3 was announced though no time frame or target platforms were confirmed.
-During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2 due to its structure, they have a smaller separate project related to Outlast that will release before Outlast 3.
+In December 2017, Outlast 3 was announced, though no time frame or target platforms were confirmed.
+During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2 due to its structure, they have a smaller separate project related to Outlast that would release before Outlast 3.
 Red Barrels also described the game as a "TV series"; the development team of the game had around forty people.

 The Outlast Trials was teased in October 2019 as a prequel to both Outlast and Outlast 2, focused around test subjects for the Murkoff Corporation in a mysterious Cold War experiment.
 Red Barrels co-founder David Chateauneuf said "the proof-of-concept is now complete and the game's team is now in development mode".